michaelbale/JLab-ATACFlow/README.md

                               for WCM default -- singularity is recommended, but conda works while docker does not.
 For minimal - use conda.

---peaks/--no-peaks			  Specifies whether or not to call peaks using HMMRATAC (default: --no-peaks)
+--peaks			  			  Specifies whether or not to call peaks using HMMRATAC (default: will not call peaks)
+							  N.B. do not do if running locally/without an HPC -- won't work well.
+Can still stop at BAM file and call using <insert favorite peak-caller here>

 --min-replicates			  Requires --peaks; minimum number of replicates required for overlapping of
 							  individual peak calls to consensus peak calls using ChIP-r.